•3 months ago

 Live Event App Project Complete

 Congratulations!
 You've built the basis of a functioning Online Event app with Stream Chat and Dolby.io.
 I encourage you to browse through Stream Chat's docs, Dolby.io's docs, and experiment with the project you just built.
+And check out our UX best practices for livesteam chat.
 Good luck on your Live Event app development!

 If you also need a web version, there's a separate tutorial on how to build a live stream chat with Wowza and Stream.